Dwlo/battleship/README.md

 ## Game architecture

-The Battleship game is based on a client-server architecture.
+The Battleship game is based on a REST client-server architecture.
 The server side is already developed and hosts the game logic.
 It is available at this url:
 <http://battleship.dwlo.cloudbees.net>.
 So all your requests will address that server.